karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 ### **/shared folder**

-This folder contains a set of shared scripts and assets used by the platform images pipelines.
+This folder contains a set of scripts and assets used by the platform images pipelines.

 - The ``/scripts`` folder contains a set of shell scripts used by the Azure Pipelines YAML template.
 - The ``/templates`` folder contains an Azure Pipeline YAML template.
 This template is used by every platform images pipeline.
-- The ``/integration-tests/{dotnet version}`` folder contains an application that is going to be used as an integration test.
+- The ``/integration-tests/{dotnet version}`` folder contains a real application that is going to be used as an integration test.

 ### **/platform-images folder**

-The ``/platform-images/{dotnet version}`` folder will contain all your platform images, the platform images will be segregated by dotnet version (net5, net6, net7, etc).
+The ``/platform-images`` folder will contain all your platform images, the platform images will be segregated by dotnet version (net5, net6, net7, etc).

 For any platform image you'll need:
 - A ``Dockerfile`` which contains a set of instructions and commands that will be used to build the platform image.